 Conclusion: Protecting Mental Health, Protecting Rights

-While the political landscape may seem daunting, it’s important to remember that our actions—both big and small—can have a lasting impact.
-By fostering empathy, advocating for reproductive rights, supporting the LGBTQIA+ community, and promoting mental health, we create a society that values each individual’s humanity.
+It is important to remember that our actions can have a lasting impact.
+By fostering empathy, advocating for reproductive rights, public health, supporting the LGBTQIA+ community, and promoting mental health, we create a society that values each individual’s humanity.
 Our mental health is deeply intertwined with the health of our communities and the protections afforded to us by our rights.

 In this time of uncertainty, we must be the change we wish to see.
-By protecting mental health and reproductive rights, we empower ourselves and future generations to live authentically, without fear, and with dignity.
+By protecting mental health and reproductive rights, we help ourselves and future generations live freely and with dignity.